Anand6355/AI-Powered-Portable-ECG-Device/README.md

 remote ECG monitoring and analysis.
 ### Future Work
 In future work, Aim to explore several avenues to further enhance the functionality and effectiveness of our ECG monitoring system.
-First plan is to develop an algorithm capable of dynamically adjusting the window length for QRS complex detection based on signal characteristics.
+The first plan is to develop an algorithm capable of dynamically adjusting the window length for QRS complex detection based on signal characteristics.
 By leveraging machine learning techniques, such as neural networks or decision trees, we can train the algorithm to adaptively modify the window length in response to variations